Pressing Intensity: An Intuitive Measure for Pressing in Soccer: Pressing Intensity

 \subsection{Time to Intercept a Moving Object}

-The \textit{time to intercept an opponent or ball} ($T_{i,j}$) estimates the time required for a defending player $i$ (the player applying pressure) to intercept an attacking target $j$ based on their respective locations ($\vec{r}_{i}(t)$ and $\vec{r}_{j}(t)$) and velocities ($\vec{v}_{i}(t)$ and $\vec{v}_{j}(t)$) at time $t$, a similar reaction time parameter, a similar maximum running velocity and an updated penalty parameter ($\tau_{\beta}$) as described in Formula~\ref{eq:tti}).
+The \textit{time to intercept an opponent or ball} ($T_{i,j}$) estimates the time required for a defending player $i$ (the player applying pressure) to intercept an attacking target $j$ based on their respective locations ($\vec{r}_{i}(t)$ and $\vec{r}_{j}(t)$) and velocities ($\vec{v}_{i}(t)$ and $\vec{v}_{j}(t)$) at time $t$, a similar reaction time parameter, a similar maximum running velocity, an updated penalty parameter ($\tau_{\beta}$) and a small positive value (e.g. $\epsilon=10^{-5}$) as described in Formula~\ref{eq:tti}).